Skip to content

 Silca Wax pot bent spoke swisher

 I’ve just gone back to using bent spokes though.
 I bent a few spokes into a shape that allows me to hang them from the drip stand.
-I prefer using spokes because they don’t fall into the wax and they make it much easier to swish the chain in the wax to remove any air bubbles.
+I prefer using spokes because it's easy to thread a chain on and pour boiling water over it for cleaning, they don’t fall into the wax pot, and they make it much easier to swish the chain in the wax to remove any air bubbles.

 Winner: Draw?